 If you haven’t had tempeh before, it is a fermented soy product.
 Tempeh should not be confused with tofu.
 Tempeh is less processed than tofu.
 It’s also more filling than tofu because it’s high in protein and fibre.
 Tempeh is fermented and fermented foods tend to be good for gut health and digestion.
 I also prefer the taste and texture of tempeh to tofu.
 It’s nutty and has a firmer texture.
 If you live in Vancouver, I would highly recommend trying the Tempea brand.
 It’s made locally with organic, non-GMO soybeans.
 Some tempeh brands contain sugar, grains and other additives, so be sure to read the ingredient list if you are gluten-intolerant.
 The Tempea brand is also sugar-free and gluten-free.
 By the way, this isn’t a sponsored post; I just really like their product.
-If you can’t find tempeh at your local supermarket and you really want to try this recipe sooner rather than later, you could substitute cauliflower and/or chickpeas.
+If you can’t find tempeh at your local supermarket and you really want to try this recipe sooner rather than later, you could substitute extra firm tofu, cauliflower and/or chickpeas.

 The other ingredients that you’ll you need to make this recipe are readily available.
-You may not currently have all of the Indian spices in your pantry, but it’s worthwhile going out to get them because you will want to make this recipe over and over.
+You may not currently have all of the Indian spices in your pantry, but it’s worthwhile to go out to get them because you will want to make this recipe over and over.
 It’s ridiculously delicious.
-My favourite Indian spice company is Teja Foods and they are also a local company.
+My favorite Indian spice company is Teja Foods and they are also a local company.